joehs16/cloudproj4-jch/README.md

 # A Serverless NLP Pipeline Within AWS

-This project is a demonstrates the serverless pipeline within AWS, connecting different services (DynamoDB,SQS,EventBridge Timer, and more) within AWS utilizing AWS's lambda functions to create a sentiment analysis engine.
+This project is a demonstrates the serverless pipeline within AWS, connecting different services (DynamoDB, SQS, EventBridge Timer, and more) within AWS utilizing AWS's lambda functions to create a sentiment analysis engine.
 Code was originally forked by permission from [Noah Gift](https://github.com/noahgift/awslambda).

 ![ScreenShot](/assets/flowchart_proj4.jpg)
 <p align="center"><i>Figure 1: flowchart of a AWS serverless pipeline</i></p>